 As a company employee, these tools will come handy to you with most of the work done by your project manager.
 As a self-employed(freelancer), you may need to work with any of these tools - Basecamp, Jira, Trello, Redmine, Teamwork, etc., and understand them all by yourself.

 Some other points can also be added depending on your project type.

 Now, online courses are so popular that you can find thousands of websites running tech courses for free as well as paid.
 You can even receive personal mentoring from sites like Code-mentor.
 Start with any website that you find reliable.

 Search “online courses for [Your Chosen Subject]” on Google (well, it’s the most popular search engine).

 While going through your resume, your interviewee is more interested in your projects rather than a learning platform.

 Make sure to implement what you’ve learned and developed your own small projects for your portfolio.

 Types of Full Stack Web Development Projects

-Developers, who are new to this term, are very curious to know the types of projects that come under this category.
-I figured out this through online forum sites.
+Developers who are new to this term are very curious to know the types of projects that come under this category.
+I figured this out through online forum sites.
 The most basic point that you need to cover in your projects is to show a flow of data from the frontend to the backend to the database and from the database to the backend to the frontend.
 Some types are: